splorp/kirby-paperback-export/readme.md

 Export [Kirby](https://getkirby.com/) CMS content for use with the [Paperback Book Maker](https://ritsuko.chuma.org/paperback/).

+This plugin is compatible with both Kirby 3 and Kirby 4.

 ## What does this plugin do?

 The plugin generates a lightly formatted plain text file from a set of pages specified by the user.
 The text file is used to create a “book” package which can be viewed on a Newton OS device.